romnegrillo/philippine-coins-object-detection/README.md

 python3 main.py
 ```

-The program `main.py` will automatically detects if you are on Windows or Raspberry Pi.
-If you are on Windows, the program will expect a built-in camera or USB camera to be connected.
-If you are on Raspberry Pi, it will expect a Raspberry Pi camera to be connected.

-## How to Train?

-Fill later.
+The program will use the default webcam on your computer or Raspberry Pi that it is connected to.
+It is also compatible with Pi Camera as well.